 Robert Flores (@RoFlo) Robert Flores is a studio host appearing across MLB Network’s programming, and contributes across MLB Advanced Media’s digital properties, including MLB.com and Sports On Earth.
 Flores joined the MLB Network in 2016 from ESPN, where he most recently anchored SportsCenter for a decade.
 In Episode 87, he joined The Weekly Brew to preview the MLB season and expectations on the gridiron this fall for his Houston Cougars.

 Lee Jenkins (@SI_LeeJenkins) Lee Jenkins joined Sports Illustrated as a senior writer in 2007.
 Since 2010 his primary beat has been the NBA, and he has profiled the league’s biggest stars, including LeBron James and Kevin Durant.
 In Episode 85, he joined the show to discuss the Houston Rockets’ playoff push and James Harden’s historic season free of distractions without reality show girlfriends or passive-aggressive teammates.
+In Episode 118, Jenkins discussed the first two months of the NBA season, whether the Rockets the team to beat, and where LeBron James will play during the 2018-19 season.

 Gary Patterson (@TCUCoachP) Coach Patterson is the head coach of the TCU Horned Frogs, and has led them to six conference titles, winning 20 national coach of the year awards along the way.
 He is one of the longest-tenured coaches in Division I football, and he joined us in Episode 53 to discuss the Horned Frogs upcoming season, Baylor’s hiring of Jim Grobe and the Big 12 expansion rumors.